Director of Housing & Residence Life

 Office: 213 Chambers Hall

 Brian is the Assistant Director of the department and helps manage the day-to-day procedures in the office.
-Brian coordinates the housing application and assignment process, in addition to supervising the student staff in the Academic Villages and University Court.
+Brian coordinates the housing application and assignment process, in addition to supervising the student staff in the Academic Village and University Court.
+He is also the director of the Outdoor Adventure & Community Service (OACS) living community.

 Brian was born and raised in Mercer County in northwestern Pennsylvania.
 He initially aspired to be a newspaper journalist but changed career paths when he discovered the impact he could have on students' lives in the student affairs profession.
-In his spare time, Brian enjoys playing cards and board games, driving his tiny Cobalt around town, volunteering with various non-profits, fishing, camping, and playing around on social network sites such as Facebook and Twitter.
+In his spare time, Brian enjoys photgraphy, geocaching, bowling, board and card games, and volunteering in the community.

 Brian received his bachelor's degree from Pitt-Greensburg and earned his M.A. in Student Affairs in Higher Education from Indiana University of Pennsylvania.
 Brian joined the Pitt-Greensburg staff in 2006 and assumed his current position in August 2010.